esbenkc/website/_notes/Just do the thing.md

 ## Do the thing.

 Your goal, if you want to make real change, is to get to Step 3.

-And as you explore these topics, you'll find people stuck at the earlier stages:
+Along the way, you might find people stuck at earlier stages.
+Don't let them curse you!

-- **Step 1**: Evangelists, advocating for the "agreed-upon" solutions.
+- **Stuck at step 1**: Evangelists, advocating for the "agreed-upon" solutions.
-- **Step 2**: Doomers, who see the problem's difficulty and give up on finding solutions.
+- **Stuck at step 2**: Doomers, who see the problem's difficulty and give up on finding solutions.

 The message here is simple: find the true challenges, develop effective solutions, and make a real impact.